bohanzhu/test_doc/README.md

 In our code package we user [perplexity](https://en.wikipedia.org/wiki/Perplexity) to measure the performance.

 Here instead of using the model we just trained since we just trained it for 20 steps, we use  [ptm-im2txt-incv3-mlib-cleaned-3m](https://sheeko.org/downloads/ptm-im2txt-incv3-mlib-cleaned-3m.zip)  model instead for evaluation.
+Download the models under
+/path/to/project/dir/models/caption

 Open <i>/vagrant/evaluation/caption_eval_run.py</i> and configure the following fields: